Germany chides Austria minister's Greek comment - paper

-VIENNA German Chancellor Angela Merkel's staff has complained to Austria about Finance Minister Maria Fekter's comments this week suggesting that Greece could be forced out of the European Union due to its economic crisis, a newspaper reported on Wednesday.
+VIENNA German Chancellor Angela Merkel's staff has complained to Austria about Finance Minister Maria Fekter's suggestion this week that Greece could be thrown out of the European Union as a result of its economic crisis, a newspaper reported on Wednesday.

 The Oesterreich paper cited no sources for its report that Merkel's office called Austrian Chancellor Werner Faymann's staff on Tuesday to ask whether Fekter was voicing a new official policy in Vienna and was told this was not so.